Chemical vs. Physical Sunscreens: The Science Behind Their Effects

 PROTECTION LEVEL

-A high SPF is pretty common with both types of sunscreen, although I would like to caveat this as mineral sunscreen are typically in your SPF 30 while there are more chemical or a combination of the two that actually are in the SPF 50 range.
-And the simple explanation is that you need approx 25% of zinc oxide to achieve a SPF 50.
-You can image what that might look like on your face and what it feels like.
-But broad spectrum protection (that includes protection against longer wavelengths of UVA) is where there’s a difference.
+A high SPF is pretty common with both types of sunscreen, although I would like to caveat this as mineral sunscreens are typically in your SPF 30, while there are more chemical or a combination of the two that actually are in the SPF 50 range.
+And the simple explanation is that you need approx 25% of zinc oxide to achieve an SPF 50.
+You can imagine what that might look like on your face and what it feels like.
+But broad-spectrum protection (that includes protection against longer wavelengths of UVA) is where there’s a difference.
 And something that is not very common.

 Organic (what most people call chemical or even synthetic) sunscreens give higher, photostable protection from UVA if you use newer filters.
 And a fun fact; a lot of the newer filters are not available in countries like the USA.
-They still live in the dark-age using very out-dated sunscreens such as avobenzone .
-There are 27 UV-Filters available for chemists in Europe and a meagrely 16 UV Filters in the US that have been approved by the FDA.
+They still live in the dark age using very outdated sunscreens such as avobenzone.
+There are 27 UV-Filters available for chemists in Europe and a meager 16 UV Filters in the US that have been approved by the FDA.
 Avobenzone is the most common filter as it gives really high UVA protection, but it breaks down in UV.
 So if you see this ingredient, stay clearly away from it - unless you are a very diligent person in reapplying the sunscreen every other hour.
 And let's be true to ourselves - who enjoys reapplying their sunscreen?
-It is shocking to see how many brands still formulate in the 2024 with this outdated UV-Filter.
+It is shocking to see how many brands still formulate in the 2024 with this outdated UV filter.

-Ultraviolet A Protection Factor, also known as UVAPF is a measurement of UVA protection.
+Ultraviolet A Protection Factor, also known as UVAPF, is a measurement of UVA protection.
 You can’t really tell what the UVAPF of a sunscreen is without actually testing it.
-And that's where it becomes interesting as not all R&D centers and all countries are equal and there is a HUGE difference in this.
-As it is also very expensive to test your sunscreen for UVA protection.
 Very roughly speaking, for sunscreens with a tested, publicly available UVAPF value, inorganic sunscreens get around UVAPF 20 max, if correctly formulated.
-While all the highest UVAPF sunscreens are organic can get around UVAPF 40% – if you’ve seen higher, let me know!.
-Our Everyday Sun Cream 50+ has reached an UVAPF of 40%.
+While all the highest UVAPF sunscreens are organic and can get around UVAPF 40% – if you’ve seen higher, let me know!
+Our Everyday Sun Cream 50+ has reached a UVAPF of 40%.

 WHITE CAST